top of page

 Balancing Independence and Guidance

-One challenge for parents today is finding the right balance between protecting children and encouraging independence.
-Overprotection can limit opportunities for learning and confidence building, while too little guidance may leave children feeling unsupported.
+One challenge for us as parents today is finding the right balance between protecting our children and encouraging independence.
+Overprotection can limit opportunities for learning and confidence building, while too little guidance may leave our children feeling unsupported.

 Practical ways to support independence include: